vbookshelf/myOfflineAi-PrivacyFirst/README.md

 1. Press the Windows key on your keyboard
 2. Type cmd and press Enter (a black window will open)
 3. Copy this entire command:

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"

 4. Right-click in the black window to paste
 5. Press Enter
 6. Wait for "uv installed successfully" or similar message
 7. Close the window and open a new one for the changes to take effect
-8. Navigate to the myOfflineAi-v1.1 folder thats on your desktop
+8. Navigate to the myOfflineAi-PrivacyFirst-v1.2 folder that's on your desktop
 9. Double-click: start-windows-app.bat

 If Windows shows a security warning: